Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Variables.md

 ***

 # Song & Week Variables
-- `curBpm` Checks the current BPM value of the song.
+- `curBpm` Returns the current BPM value of the song.
 - `bpm` - Returns the starting BPM value of the song.
-- `scrollSpeed` - Checks the scroll speed of the song.
+- `songSpeed` - Returns the current scroll speed of the song.
-- `crochet` - Checks the interval between `curBeat` variable.
+- `crochet` - Returns the interval between `curBeat` variable.
-- `stepCrochet` - Checks the interval between `curStep` variable.
+- `stepCrochet` - Returns the interval between `curStep` variable.
 - `songLength` - Returns the maximum song length displayed in milliseconds.
 - `songName` - Returns the current song name.
 (CASE SENSITIVE)
 - `songPath` - Returns the song's path.
 - `startedCountdown` - Checks if the countdown has already begun.
-- `curStage` - Checks the current stage of the song.
+- `curStage` - Returns the current stage of the song.
 - `isStoryMode` - Checks if the song is in story mode or not.
 - `difficulty` - Returns the current difficulty ID number.
 - `difficultyName` - Returns the current difficulty name.
 (CASE SENSITIVE)
 - `difficultyPath` - Returns the current difficulties path.
 - `weekRaw` - Returns the raw current week number.
 - `week` - Returns the current week name from the JSON file name.
-- `seenCutscene` - Checks if the cutscene is seen.
+- `seenCutscene` - Checks if the cutscene has been seen.
-- `hasVocals` - Checks if the song has vocals enable or not.
+- `hasVocals` - Checks if the song has vocals enabled or not.

 <details><summary><b>All Shortcut to:</b></summary>
 <p>

 - `curBpm` - `getPropertyFromClass('backend.Conductor', 'bpm')`
 - `bpm` - `getPropertyFromClass('states.PlayState', 'SONG.bpm')`
-- `scrollSpeed` - `getPropertyFromClass('states.PlayState', 'SONG.speed')`
+- `songSpeed` - `getPropertyFromClass('states.PlayState', 'SONG.speed')`
 - `crochet` - `getPropertyFromClass('backend.Conductor', 'crochet')`
 - `stepCrochet` - `getPropertyFromClass('backend.Conductor', 'stepCrochet')`
 - `songLength` - `getPropertyFromClass('flixel.FlxG', 'sound.music.length')`